wiredviews/xperience-page-navigation-redirects/README.md

    ![Base Public Page Page Type fields](./images/04-base-public-page-fields.jpg)

-1. Now create an instance of this Page Type and select the options for navigation that you need
+1. Now create an instance of this Page Type and select the options for navigation redirection that you need

    ![Article Page Content Form](./images/07-page-content-form.jpg)